 Medicare enrollment in Mississippi

-As of mid-2020, there were 607,995 people with Medicare in Mississippi.
-That’s more than 20 percent of the state’s population, compared with less than 19 percent of the United States population enrolled in Medicare.
+As of September 2020, there were 609,420 people with Medicare in Mississippi.
+That’s more than 20 percent of the state’s population, compared with about 19 percent of the United States population enrolled in Medicare.

 But Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or when a person has ALS or kidney failure.
 Nationwide, 15 percent of all Medicare beneficiaries are eligible due to disability, but 22 percent of people with Medicare in Mississippi are under the age of 65 and disabled.
 This is the highest rate in the nation, although Mississippi is tied with Alabama, Arkansas, and Kentucky, all of which also have 22 percent of their Medicare beneficiaries eligible due to disability.

 Medicare Advantage in Mississippi

 As of 2018, only 17 percent of Medicare beneficiaries in Mississippi had selected Medicare Advantage plans, compared with an average of 34 percent nationwide.
 The large majority of Mississippi Medicare beneficiaries had opted for Original Medicare instead.
-By 2020, however, almost 24 percent of Mississippi Medicare beneficiaries were enrolled in Medicare Advantage plans, mirroring the nationwide trend towards increasing Medicare Advantage enrollment
+By 2020, however, about 24 percent of Mississippi Medicare beneficiaries were enrolled in Medicare Advantage plans, mirroring the nationwide trend towards increasing Medicare Advantage enrollment

-There are Medicare Advantage plans for sale in all 82 counties in Mississippi in 2020, although the number of available plans varies widely across the state: Some counties are only in the service areas of four or five plans, while residents in some other counties can select from up as many as 28.
+There are Medicare Advantage plans for sale in all 82 counties in Mississippi for 2021, although the number of available plans varies widely across the state: Some counties are only in the service areas of four or five plans, while residents in some other counties can select from up as many as 36 different plans.

 During the Medicare annual election period (October 15 to December 7), people with Medicare in Mississippi can switch between Medicare Advantage plans and Original Medicare (and can add or drop a Medicare Part D prescription plan), with their coverage changes effective January 1.
 People who are enrolled in Medicare Advantage plans also have the option to make coverage changes during the Medicare Advantage open enrollment period (January 1 to March 31).
 During this window, they can switch to a new Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.